 New safes for controlled substances anticipated to help reduce organized retail crime

 CVS Health first implemented time delay safe technology in 2015 in CVS Pharmacy locations across Indianapolis, a city experiencing a high volume of pharmacy robberies at the time.
 The company saw a 70 percent decline in pharmacy robberies among the Indianapolis stores where time delay safes had been installed.
-Since then, the company has introduced time delay safes across 20 states, including Illinois, and the District of Columbia, resulting in a 50 percent decline in robberies at CVS pharmacies in those local communities.
+Since then, the company has introduced time delay safes 21 states, including Arizona, and the District of Columbia, resulting in a 50 percent decline in robberies at CVS pharmacies in those local communities.

 For downloadable time delay safe photos, please visit the Media Resource Center.